Paris Métro Line 18: History

 Line 18 is declared of public utility on 28 March 2017.

 In January 2018, Prime Minister Édouard Philippe announced the withdrawal of the French candidacy for the organization of the Universal Exhibition of 2025.
 It was then envisaged that a first section from Massy-Palaiseau to CEA Saint-Aubin be put into service from 2026.

 On 15 May 2020, the Société du Grand Paris awarded Vinci Construction the first civil engineering contract for the line 18, for an amount of 800 million euros: it concerns the section from Orly to the Saclay plateau.

 From Monday 15 June to Friday 17 July 2020, an additional public inquiry is carried out, to obtain an amending declaration of public utility, allowing the declaration of public utility to be made compatible with the town planning documents of Orsay, Palaiseau and Wissous.

 Calendar

-Line 18 should be put into service according to the following stages:
+Line 18 is planned to be put into service in the following stages: